What is CODEPINK?

 Pink action principles

 Clear Goals: We define CODEPINK's unique niche in our community (creative protest, cultivating women's voices, etc.) and set attainable goals for local projects that will further CODEPINK's peace mission.

-Diversity and Tolerance: We embrace feminist principals of cooperation, problem-solving, critical thinking, compassion, analysis and processing.
+Diversity and Tolerance: We embrace feminist principles of cooperation, problem-solving, critical thinking, compassion, analysis and processing.
 We speak up against racism, sexism, homophobia, transphobia, classism, ageism, Islamophobia, anti-Arab racism, antisemitism, and other forms of oppression and prejudice.
 We work towards a deeper understanding of our own power and privileges, and seek to cultivate a diverse local group with connections to the array of social justice groups in our cities.
 We highly recommend that every activist read this piece about recognizing privilege, entitled "Unpacking the Invisible Knapsack."

 Resource Sharing: Our logos, photos, and downloadable resources on our website are free for local groups to use.
 Central staff can help send email alerts for local organizers.
 Local groups can endorse or cosponsor local events without seeking permission from the central staff.
 Local groups are autonomous and are encouraged to take on national campaigns.